andela/healthchecks_vulcan/README.md

 ## Sending Emails

-healthchecks must be able to send email messages, so it can send out login links and alerts to users.
+healtchecks must be able to send email messages, so it can send out login links and alerts to users.
 You will likely need to tweak email configuration before emails will work. healthchecks uses [djmail](http://bameda.github.io/djmail/) for sending emails asynchronously.